belgaard/Leantest/Lean_Test_Coding_Patterns.md

 ... then it is both the `IDateTime` mock and the `ITimer` mock which gets the required time.

-This is important when we want to test advanced timing related functionality, in which both the current time and elapsed time combined determines expected and required behaviour.
+This is important when we want to test advanced timing related functionality, in which both the current time and elapsed time combined determine expected and required behaviour.

 Let's say our test scenario is,